siddhartha-gadgil/DeptWeb/_seminars/souvik.md

 venue: LH-1, Mathematics Department
 ---

-**Abstract:**
 In algebraic geometry the concept of height pairing (a particular example of linking numbers) of algebraic cycles lies at the confluence of arithmetic, Hodge theory and topology.
 In a series of two talks, I will explain the notion